 Thank you for swinging by Hungry Happens!
 If you make this recipe or any other from our site, we would greatly appreciate you taking the time to comment and rate the dish.
 LOVE YOUR LIFE!

-Steak Tips Souvlaki
+Steak Souvlaki Wrap

 - 4 pitas